ARTbio/startbio/docs/Run-Galaxy/bare-galaxy.md

 - All Galaxy dependencies required for the Galaxy server instance are being downloaded and installed
 - The Galaxy computing environment is automatically set up
-- the Galaxy web server is installed and static pages are built
+- the Galaxy web server is installed and static pages are built (this step specifically takes more and more time)
-- The Galaxy database is automatically upgraded to its latest structure/model
+- The Galaxy database (sqlight) is automatically upgraded to its latest structure/model
 - Various tools are upgraded.

 After 5-10 minutes, you should see the log stopping with: